Finding a home - Conveyancing - First time buyer

 Mortgage in principle

-In the early stages of the buying process, it’s essential to work out how much you can afford to borrow.
-This worth doing before you look at any houses, as you won’t know what’s within your price range.
-Getting a mortgage, or agreement in principle will provide a good indication of what a bank will lend you.
-Not only will this ensure you’re looking at houses within your price range, but, in some locations, you need this before an estate agent will let you physically view a property, as having an agreement in principle shows sellers that you’re a serious and well-prepared buyer.
+In the early stages of the buying process, it’s essential to determine how much you can afford to borrow.
+Getting a mortgage, or agreement in principle will provide a good indication of what a bank will lend you and will ensure you’re looking at houses within your price range.

 Don’t know where to start?
 Find out more about the mortgage process.